johnwcowan/r7rs-work/RangesCowan.md

 # Ranges

+Ranges are
-Ranges come in two types, definite and indefinite.
-Definite ranges are collections that can be enumerated but are represented algorithmically rather than by a per-element data structure.
-Indefinite ranges are just defined portions of an ordered domain.
+collections that can be enumerated but are represented algorithmically rather than by a per-element data structure.

-A definite range is specified by a lower bound, which can be of any type, a length (number of elements), a comparator, and an indexer function that maps the lower bound and a non-negative exact integer less than the length into a value of the range.
+A range is specified by a lower bound, which can be of any type, a length (number of elements), a comparator, and an indexer function that maps the lower bound and a non-negative exact integer less than the length into a value of the range.

-A numeric range is a variety of definite range specified by an inclusive lower bound (default 0), an exclusive upper bound, and a step value (default 1), all of which can be exact or inexact real numbers.
+A numeric range is a special case of a range specified by an inclusive lower bound (default 0), an exclusive upper bound, and a step value (default 1), all of which can be exact or inexact real numbers.
 Its comparator is the natural comparator on real numbers, and its indexer is `(lambda (bound n) (+ bound (* n step)))`.

-An indefinite range has just bounds and a comparator and can't be enumerated.
-It is possible to specify the inclusive or exclusive nature of the bounds.

 ## Terminology

-In arguments, *range* means any range, *drange* means any definite range.
+In arguments, *range* means any range.

 ## Constructors

 `(definite-range `*comparator lower-bound length indexer*`)`

-Returns a definite range with the given parameters (see above).
+Returns a range with the given parameters (see above).

 `(numeric-range `*start end* [*step*]`)`

 Returns a numeric range with the given parameters (see above).
 If the step argument is omitted, it is 1.

-`(indefinite-range `*comparator start end*`)`

-Returns an indefinite range whose inclusive lower bound is *start* and exclusive upper bound is *end*.

-`(closed-indefinite-range `*comparator start end*`)`

-Returns an indefinite range whose inclusive lower bound is *start* and inclusive upper bound is *end*.

-`(open-indefinite-range `*comparator start end*`)`

-Returns an indefinite range whose exclusive lower bound is *start* and exclusive upper bound is *end*.

 ## Predicates